elineri/Dynamic_CV/README.md

 The menu could be better with a hamburger menu which you could open and close.
 But I think my current solution works now as I have made the menu to go in column direction for smaller screens and the text and padding is smaller so it doesn't take over a small screen.

 ## TECHNICAL CHOICES
-Here are a couple of my technical choices.
+Here are a few of my technical choices.

 For the easter eggs I have used JavaScript and the function addEventListener.
 For easter egg the event runs when clickin on a specific element on the page which can be found with id.
 The second easter egg the event will run when a key is pressed down.
 The input is then saved to a variable, the variable will emty itself if the input is not correct, correct input is '1337', for the event to run.